 The League

-The BCHL is comprised of 18 teams covering most areas of the province of British Columbia and one club in Washington State.
+The BCHL is comprised of 17 teams covering a significant area of the province of British Columbia.
 Since 1961-62, the BCHL has developed more players for the college system than any other league in Canada.
 The BCHL continuously sets the benchmark for college-committed players in Canada with by far the most alumni playing NCAA Division I hockey out of any junior league in the country.

 Route to the college system